 The shortbread cookie crust will need to chill in the refrigerator while you prepare the rest of the dessert, so it makes sense to make that first.
 Melted butter and crushed shortbread cookies are the only two ingredients you need!
-Make sure you crush the cookies as best you can before adding the butter.
-I used a food processor to get very fine crumbs, but you could also put them in a zipped plastic bag and use a rolling pin to crush the cookies.
+These tips will help create the perfect crust:

 Peeling and Pitting Peaches

 Before you can make the peach filling, peel, pit, and slice the peaches.
 Look for peaches that are not too ripe or show any bruises on them.
 To peel the peaches, use a paring knife to make a few slits in the peel.
 Then, the peel usually comes right off.